 ESP, Node, MCU, NodeMCU

 Okay, this is confusing, and I admit I have jumbled these words and acronyms together in various ways, which actually all “work”.
 First- ESP actually stands for Electronic Signal Processor, but we aren’t actually using those.
-In this case- it stands for a company, Espressif, a Chinese manufacturer of MCU (Micro Controller Unit) chips.
-Confused yet?
-Your mobile phone has a similar “SOC” (System On Chip) device inside it.
-These have microcontrollers and WIFI (2.4Ghz) radios built-in.
+In this case- it is an abbreviation for a company, Espressif, a Chinese manufacturer of MCU (Micro Controller Unit) chips.
+These are boards with “SOCs” (System On (a) Chip) which consist of a processor, memory, storage, WiFi radios, and multiple input and output circuits (GPIOs).
 NodeMCU refers to hobby development boards based on these chips, which are manufactured by many different Chinese companies.
-The dev-boards, as they are called, add memory, power management, Reset button, status LED(s), and usually a MicroUSB port for power and programming.
+The dev-boards, as they are called, add additional memory, power management, Reset button, status LED(s), and usually a MicroUSB port for power and programming.
+They are frequently used as controllers in automation and robotic systems.

 ESPixelStick refers to either hardware or the firmware developed for it.
 An ESPixelStick is a tiny pixel controller developed by Shelby Merrick, based on the ESP8266 (above).
 It can drive a single string of pixels using E1.31 (and now DDP) signaling from a show-runner or other controller.
 The newest version has a Micro-SD slot and is being developed as an FPP Remote device.
 Because the ESPixelStick firmware is open-source and will run on almost any ESP NodeMCU (see above), many also simply buy development boards, solder together a few components, and load the firmware to build their own “PixelSticks”.
 I started my pixel hobby using these homemade PixelSticks, usually just referred to as “nodes” or “NodeMCUs”. 🙂